oa-device/Dullahan/docs/WORKFLOW.md

 3. **Orchestrator Container**

    - Based on a Python or Node.js image (depending on implementation)
-   - Manages communication between Tracker and Proxy Cache containers
+   - Manages communication between Tracker and Proxy Cache
    - Handles system-wide coordination

 4. **Docker Network**

-   - A custom Docker network allows secure communication between containers
+   - A custom Docker network allows secure communication between containers and the native Tracker application
    - Isolates the Dullahan system from other Docker containers on the host

 5. **Docker Volumes**